caffiendFrog/elife2019/examplepapers.md

 PMC6539503 -- maybe of interest because it's actually a false hit -- this is not about antimicrobial activity of plants, it's about gas and oil transportation in offshore pipelines.

+PMC6596282 -- this is actually a review of other papers so this might be interesting to extract some info.
+Somewhat systematic approach.
+It's about the stress reducing effects of essential oils during fish transport.
+E.g. tables 1 and 2 contain some interesting bits.
+Not much about equipment though.